metacpan/metacpan-cpan-extracted/distros/U/UI-Various/README.md

 # ABSTRACT

-**This module is still WORK IN PROGRESS, but already usable with some restrictions.** Currently it provides basic functionality only (no dialogues, no frills).

 Did you ever need to decide if a graphical or text based user interface is best for your Perl application?
 A GUI may be easier to use, but will not run on run on a server without a window system (like X11 or Wayland) and